 This is the time of year when LGBT communities around the world celebrate

 Gay Pride.
-The UK Pride season is back in a big way for 2022 as we celebrate 50 years of Gay Pride in the UK.
+The UK Pride season is back in a big way for 2023 with more than 240 events being held

-There are more than 160 Pride events around the country and OutUK has a full listing of all the upcoming UK Pride Events.
+this year.
+OutUK has compiled a comprehensive listing of all the UK Pride Events.

 The June/July period, has always been chosen to honour the Stonewall Riots